benkrejci/on-air/README.md

 Each box will discover any other boxes on the network and communicate automatically with each other to reach consensus about shared "status".

-By default, status can be "off", "low", or "high", which are to "green", "yellow", and "red" respectively.
+By default, status can be "off", "low", or "high", which are to "off", "yellow", and "red" respectively.
 This can, however, be configured to support different use cases and hardware configurations.
+Theoretically, if you hooked up the blue LED in the RGB diode, you could use any rgb color and as many statuses as you want!

 # Installation